King City, Ontario: Transport

+Ground Transport

 King City has daily GO train service on the Barrie line.
 Commuters from King Township and parts of the City of Vaughan board the train at King City GO Station, at the south end of the town.
 GO Transit also provides weekday bus service from King City GO Station, with destinations as far south as Toronto, and as far north as Barrie.

 Bus service in King City is also provided by York Region Transit (YRT).
 Routes 32, 88 and 90 make stops at Seneca College's King Campus.
 Also in 2005, YRT introduced the 22 King City route which travels from Seneca College across Bloomington Rd. to Yonge St. and over to King City via.
 King Rd and Bond Cr. where it then travels down Keele Street to the Maple GO Station in Vaughan, Ontario.

 Highway 400 runs past King City along its western end; it is a major vehicular artery linking King City to numerous communities in the vicinity, and is part of the extensive 400-series provincial highways.
 King City is at Exit Number 43, King Road.

+Air Transport

+The closest major airport to King City is Toronto Pearson International Airport.
+The community was once served by the King City Airport, mainly for general aviation and recreational use.
+However, the airport closed in 1986.
+Today the only registered aerodrome in the city is a private helipad located at the Kingbridge Centre.